 How do I check SAM.gov?

-FACIS ® by Verisys makes it easy for you to verify provider credentials not only against the SAM.gov database but also against thousands of other primary sources with real-time results for every single transaction.
+FACIS ® by Verisys simplifies the process of verifying provider and vendor credentials not only against the SAM.gov database but also against thousands of other primary sources with real-time results for every transaction.
 Learn more from Verisys about how you can ensure your providers’ credentials meet all government and regulatory standards.